devizer/h3control/README.md

 - Tests passed.
 During tests h3control http server is instantiated **twice** using random port and API is called via http.
 First, h3control server is automatically tested using mono 4.4.1 runtime (latest mono).
 Second round - the same tests using the oldest mono: 3.2.8

 ### what does public and staging banners means.
-Staging version is built automatically.
+Staging version is building automatically.
 Ususally it works fine, but it MAY not be tested.
 Thats why staging build isnt recommended for download/upgrade.

 Public build - is a copy of corresponding staging build after some manual tests on real board running Ubuntu 15.04.
 Rarely i test staging or public builds on x64 environment using another linux distributions (Fedora 24, OpenSUSE 42 and debian 7)